Scenic beauty. Unspoiled character and charm. Legendary terrain. Room to breathe.

 Telluride is more accessible than ever, as more flight options have been added for the 2017-18 winter season.
 Charlotte Douglas International (CLT) is the latest airport added to the list of direct flights to Montrose-Telluride Regional Airport (MTJ) that brings the total to 15 non-stop flights (16 over the holiday season) from 12 major hubs for the 2017-18 winter.

-Originally named Columbia, the fledgling town was forced to change its name in 1887 due to post office confusion with Columbia, California.
-From 1887 on, Telluride began to earn its place on the map as a budding mining town, and eventually, one of the premier skiing and vacation destinations in the US.
+Originally named Columbia, the fledgling town had to change its name due to post office confusion with Columbia, California.
+So in 1887, the town was renamed Telluride, thus beginning its mark as a budding mining town, and eventually, one of the premier skiing and vacation destinations in the US.

-In 2016, Telluride Ski Resort was ranked in the top 10 ski resorts in America by Forbes Magazine.
+In 2016, Telluride Ski Resort was ranked the #4 ski resort in North America by Forbes Magazine.
 Read more.

 Condé Nast Traveler readers ranked Telluride Ski Resort the #1 Ski Resort in North America for the fourth time in five years.
 SKI Magazine readers ranked the resort in the top 10 among western resorts and #1 in Overall Satisfaction.
 Telluride is also home to numerous award-winning restaurants and lodges.